-With the November 2020 software update, Roku has added Airplay to select models.
+Most Roku devices now support AirPlay.
 This lets you view your iPhone, iPad, or Mac screen on your Roku-connected TV screen, opening up a whole new world of content viewing possibilities.
-It's a real game-changer and in my mind, it makes the Apple TV box kind of pointless.
+It’s a real game-changer and in my mind, it makes the Apple TV box kind of pointless.

 With AirPlay screen mirroring, you can view a website on your TV, for example.
 You can view an iOS app on your TV, even when there is no Roku app for it.
 I use it to view my workout videos from my iPhone to my TV.

 Before we proceed any further, here are the Roku models that for sure can do AirPlay mirroring: